cryspen/scalable-mls-id/draft-kiefer-light-mls.md

   group.
 The client MUST perform all checks from Section 12.4.3.1 {{!RFC9420}}.
 - `any_upgrade` allows light clients to use either of the two upgrade mechanisms.

-## Committing with a Passive Client
+## Committing with a Light Client

-A passive client *can not commit* because it doesn't know the necessary public keys in the tree to encrypt to.
+A light client *can not commit* because it doesn't know the necessary public keys in the tree to encrypt to.
-Therefore, if a passive client wants to commit, it first has to upgrade to full MLS.
+Therefore, if a light client wants to commit, it first has to upgrade to full MLS.
-Because a passive client is not able to fully verify incoming proposals, it MUST NOT commit to proposals it received while not holding a full tree.
+Because a light client is not able to fully verify incoming proposals, it MUST NOT commit to proposals it received while not holding a full tree.
 A client that is upgrading to a full MLS tree is therefore considered to be a new client that has no knowledge of proposals before it joined.